bennthewolfe/advent-ure-island/2022/Day 9/aoc-2022-day-9.md

 ---
 *Backstory* : You are following the elves across a bridge.
 You want to model the movement of a rope to pass the time.
 The head knot pulls around the tail knot.
 Figure out where the tail has been.

 *Strategy Selected* : Establish a coordinate plane, and a modeling engine that can deal with arbitrary head movements and calculate the tail movements, and log the results.
+The tail always moves to the last head position when it moves.

 ## Part 2
 ---